chirag127/engineering-notes-all-sems/allnotes/notes/cs/1/11_ENGINEERING CHEMISTRY LAB/bing/Creative/all/notes_cs_1_11_ENGINEERING CHEMISTRY LAB_bing_Creative_all_.md

 - The course evaluates the students based on their performance in the experiments, their reports, their presentations, and their participation in the class discussions.
 - The course follows the guidelines and standards of the American Chemical Society (ACS) and the Accreditation Board for Engineering and Technology (ABET).
 - The course also exposes the students to the current trends and developments in the field of chemical engineering and its applications.

+# The topic is

+- The topic is a general or specific subject of discussion, writing, or study.
+- A topic can be chosen by the speaker, writer, or student, or assigned by a teacher, editor, or supervisor.
+- A topic can be broad or narrow, depending on the purpose, audience, and scope of the communication.
+- A topic can be expressed as a word, phrase, question, or statement.
+- A topic can be related to other topics by subtopics, categories, or themes.
+- A topic can be developed by providing details, examples, evidence, or arguments.
+- A topic can be organized by using outlines, diagrams, or graphic organizers.
+- A topic can be revised by adding, deleting, or rearranging information, or by changing the focus, tone, or perspective.